dailymuse/muselog/README.md

 ### Datadog integation
 You must set following environment variables to enable datadog integration.

-- LOG_TO_DATADOG            :: The key should be present in the env, it basically tells muselog to use datadog specific config.
-(LOG_TO_DATADOG=True)
+- DATADOG_HOST            :: Datadog host to send JSON logs to
+- DATADOG_UDP_PORT        :: datadog server port that `udp` handler type sends messages to.
+(Default: 10518).

 ### Tornado integration
 Muselog provides a request hook for Tornado, which logs request data at the conclusion of each request.